samirelanduk/reddit-save/README.md

 $ ./save.py upvoted folder_name
 ```

-The first command will backup your saved posts/comments to a file called folder_name/saved.html.
-The second will backup your upvoted posts to a file called folder_name/upvoted.html.
+The first command will back up your saved posts/comments to a file called folder_name/saved.html.
+The second will back up your upvoted posts to a file called folder_name/upvoted.html.

 Each post will have its top-level comments saved, as well as each of their immediate child comments (but no further).